GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/config.md

 The Google Cloud Runtime Configuration service is in **Beta** status, and is only available in snapshot and milestone versions of the project.
-It’s also not available in the Spring Cloud GCP BOM, unlike other modules.
+It’s also not available in the Spring Framework on Google Cloud BOM, unlike other modules.

 </div>